laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 This sounds great and is a lofty goal for any technical team to achieve.
 In the pursuit of developing the capability to walk-the-talk, I recently attained a [Solutions Architect – Associate](https://www.credly.com/badges/e056b75f-16ea-4d6d-8f70-b971fb067c59/public_url) certification with Amazon and have an eye towards attaining the [DevOps Engineer - Professional](https://aws.amazon.com/certification/certified-devops-engineer-professional/) certification this year.

-And so, this brings us to our main point: I wanted a project to both crystallize some of what I learned via studying and test taking for the aforementioned certification and to engage in open learning via blogging as a public journal of my professional life.
+And so, this brings us to our main point: I wanted a project to both crystallize some of what I learned via studying and test taking for the aforementioned certification and to engage in open learning via blogging as a public journal of my professional development.
 And so, with the intention of using AWS services and industry standard tooling, I made a blog.

 ## Ok - so you made a blog

-Not just any blog though - but a _good blog_.
+Not just any blog though - a _good blog_.
 But what does that mean?
-Well, blogs are meant to be read, and as such we'll want to optimize for SEO.
+Blogs are meant to be read, and as such we'll want to optimize for SEO.
 From a technical perspective then, we should prioritize solutions that consider:

 * Performance: a blog should be really, really fast to deliver content.
 * Accessibility: a blog should be accessible to all users.